ga4gh/data-security/AAI/AAIConnectProfile.md

 issue Passports that contain a new set or subset of Visas for downstream consumption.

 <a name="term-data-holder"></a> **Data Holder** -- An organization that
-protects a specific set of data.
-They hold data (or its copy) and respects and enforces the data controller's decisions on who can access it.
+holds a specific set of data (or its copy) and respects and enforces the data controller's decisions on who can access it.
 A data controller can also be a data holder.
 Data holders run a [Passport Clearinghouse Server](#term-passport-clearinghouse) at a minimum.